Silisav3/airbnb-superhost/README.md

 + Do superhosts charge higher than non-superhosts for listings with same characteristics?
 + Does superhosts' estimated monthly income differ from that of non-accredited hosts?

-Answering these questions benefits both AirBnB and its users (i.e, hosts and guests) in different ways:
+Answering these questions benefits Airbnb users (i.e, hosts and guests) in different ways:
 + For Airbnb hosts: Becoming a superhost requires huge time and effort investments.
 The results from this study can help answer the question: Is it worth it to become a superhost?
 + For Airbnb guests: This helps travelers understand the price listing bias which in turns helps them make better decision when comparing and choosing accomodations on Airbnb.